Red Light Therapy for Constipation - A Gentle Solution

 The Science Behind Red Light Therapy for Constipation Relief

-This treatment can also improve the function of your intestines by stimulating the muscle contractions necessary to propel stool through your digestive system.
-Red light therapy is also anti-inflammatory, which can help reduce inflammation in your digestive system and make it easier to digest.
+This treatment can also improve the function of your intestines by stimulating the muscle contractions necessary to propel stool.
+Red light therapy is also anti-inflammatory, which can help reduce inflammation in your digestive system.
 It also helps the body create collagen, which aids in healing damaged tissue that may have been caused by long-standing constipation.
+By improving blood flow and promoting tissue repair, red light therapy helps restore the normal functioning of the digestive system.

 Does Red Light Therapy Work for Constipation?
 What Research Says